 "..pre-cut pieces of flat glass are vertically suspended above or placed horizontally into processing equipment where they are quickly heated to about 150C above the transformation temperature.
 Immediately upon exiting from the furnace, the glass is chilled with cold air from an appropriately designed system of air jets.
 As a result of this fast cooling, the glass surface is 'frozen' in an expanded grid structure whereas the glass inside cools off more slowly, allowing much more shrinkage in the structure.
-Since they are bound together, the outer surface layer is subjected to compression and the inside to tension...When tempered glass is damaged ... the glass breaks into many small, almost regularly shaped pieces with no long sharp cutting edges...
+Since they are bound together, the outer surface layer is subjected to compression and the inside to tension....
+When tempered glass is damaged ... the glass breaks into many small, almost regularly shaped pieces with no long sharp cutting edges....
 In office buildings tempered flat glass is used in glass doors, room dividers, elevator glazing, or stairway landings."

 "Laminated (or compound) safety glass consists of two or more panes (usually float glass) which are joined with a viscous plastic layer.
 The solid joining of the glasses occurs in a pressurized vessel called an autoclave where under simultaneous heating of the pre-processed 'sandwich' the lamination takes place....
 When laminated safety glass breaks, the broken pieces of glass stick to the internal tear-resistant plastic layer.
 The pieces do not break away and the broken sheet remains transparent....
 Laminated safety glass is used in building windows, where break-in or escape hampering or explosion protection glass is required...
-It is also used spandrels, in walls, room dividers, and roofs."
+It is also used [in] spandrels, in walls, room dividers, and roofs."

 Additionally, the Schott Guide to Glass notes that "the risk of injury becomes smaller when the inside sheet of a laminated glass is thinner (1.5mm for example).
 The same purpose can be accomplished by using a tempered glass on the inside."